 The BAM e-Business & e-Government Special Interest Group successfully organised a Workshop at Newcastle University Business School on 9-10 November 2006, following a discussion by SIG members at BAM2006 annual conference at Belfast.
 The workshop focused on New Frontiers in e-Business, e-Government and e-Learning.
 Over 40 people participated in this event.
 It was so successful that a new event is already being planned, which is most likely to take place at Brunel University in west London – so watch the space and information will be released in due course.

 The Newcastle workshop was organised by Professor Feng Li, Dr Savvas Papagiannidis and Dr Alexis Barlow.
 The event lasted two half days and an evening, which consisted of five keynote presentations by leading experts in their respective sub-areas, four focused discussions, and a social networking event in the evening.
-The event was jointly funded by the eBusiness@Newcastle group, the Institute of Policy and Practice (IPP) at Newcastle University, and the British Academy of Management (BAM).
+The event was jointly funded by the eBusiness@Newcastle team, the Institute of Policy and Practice (IPP) at Newcastle University, and the British Academy of Management (BAM).
 Participants presented, discussed and debated a wide range of emerging issues in the broad area of e-Business, e-Government and e-Learning, ranging from the uncharted territories of MMORPGs and its profound business, social and policy implications, to the very sophisticated conceptual, methodological, theoretical and practical issues in the e-Government and e-Public services.
-We recorded the entire workshop, and short clips of presentations and discussions can he found here.

 A journal special issue is currently being prepared for the International Journal of Business Science and Applied Management, which should be published in early 2007.
 We are also in the process of preparing one further journal special issue and possibly an edited book.
 The call for papers will be released in due course.